-#This data is related to approvals and could see LDC & OSHC service types under the one approval; therefore not depicting a true picture of the number of individual service types.
-An example of this is Tasmania within the Early Childhood and Child Care Summary (March 2016) - Department of Education and Training - actually total 391 services.
+This data is related to approvals and may see LDC & OSHC service types under the one approval, thus not portraying a true picture of the number of individual service types.
+An example of this is exemplified by Tasmania within the Early Childhood and Child Care Summary (March 2016) - Department of Education and Training - which actually totals 391 services.